BonsaiDen/substrat/README.md

 ### From Strings

-All strings parsed via [minimatch](https://github.com/isaacs/minimatch) and converted into regular expressions.
+All strings are parsed via [minimatch](https://github.com/isaacs/minimatch) and converted into regular expressions.
 This means that you can use standard *glob* patterns like `**/*.js` and the like.